<< Yesterday

 1954 In the Giants' 1-0 victory over the Redbirds, Willie Mays strokes a first-inning double and scores the game's lone run.
 The two-bagger is the Say Hey Kid's 82nd extra-base hit of the season, breaking the team record established by Mel Ott.

 1955 Herb Score whiffs nine batters in the Indians' 3-2 loss to the Senators at Griffith Stadium to establish a new rookie record for strikeouts in a season, surpassing Grover Cleveland Alexander's mark of 227 strikeouts set in 1911.
-The American League Rookie of the Year will finish the campaign with 245 punchouts, not reached again until 1985 when Mets' right-hander Dwight Gooden strikes out 251 batters.
+The American League Rookie of the Year will finish the campaign with 245 punchouts, not reached again until Mets' right-hander Dwight Gooden in 1985 strikes out 251 batters.

 1968 In a nationally televised game, Denny McLain becomes a thirty-game winner when the Tigers rally for two runs in the bottom of the ninth inning to beat Oakland 5-4.
 The Detroit right-hander, who will finish the season 31-6, is the first hurler to accomplish the feat since Dizzy Dean reached the milestone in 1934.